cesarvr/Spring-Boot/README.md

 ## Configuring Continuous Integration

-Now we have an Openshift application (Build, Deploy, Expose), this is very good so far, but I want to orchestrate some test automation for the code, let create a simple pipeline with Jenkins.
+Now we have an Openshift application (Build, Deploy, Service andd Router), this is very good so far, but I want to orchestrate some test automation for the code, let create a simple pipeline with Jenkins.

-First go to the Openshift console, project catalogue and click to create a new Jenkins application, the advantage by doing this is this application get the permission to operate this project.
+First go to the Openshift console, project catalogue and click to create to deploy a new Jenkins container.
+One of the advantage of using this option is that when we deploy Jenkins, Openshift inject the permissions for the current namespace, this means that as long as we operate with Jenkins in this [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) we aren't going to need any extra permissions.

 ![Openshift UI](https://github.com/cesarvr/Spring-Boot/blob/master/docs/jenkins.png?raw=true)